elnaramammadova/Attention_is_all_you_need/README.md

 - Key: dot product between the query (the first word embedding) and all other words obtain weights - $xMq$
 - Value: multiply normalized weight with the initial embeddings of all other words in the sentence - $xMv$

-Matrices Mk, Mq, and Mv are the trainable parameters by the neural networks.
+Matrices Mk, Mq, and Mv are the trainable parameters by the neural networks.<br>

 ![image desc](./images/nn_attention.png)
 Figure 1.
 Neural network representation of Attention block (source: <a hred='https://towardsdatascience.com/all-you-need-to-know-about-attention-and-transformers-in-depth-understanding-part-1-552f0b41d021#4c16'>‘Attention’ and ‘Transformers’ — In-depth Understanding — Part 1</a>)